-Puccini Museum in Lucca
+Puccini Museum, Lucca

 Historic Building and Museum in Lucca

-Casa Natale Di Giacomo Puccini Lucca
+Casa Natale di Giacomo Puccini Lucca

 CC BY-SA 3.0 / kajikawa